john-warner/Modstache/README.md

 Functions in the data are passed an object parameter with the context.
 It has the following properties:

 * element - the DOM element being processed
-* root - the data object passed into SStache or the object in an array used to fill the template
+* root - the data object passed into Modstache or the object in an array used to fill the template
 * parent - the parent object containing the data function
 * key - the key in data containing the data function
 * array - the containing array, if used
-* base - the original object passed into SStache
+* base - the original object passed into Modstache
+* previous - the previous array context

 In the example above, ctx would contain the following values for the btn.label specifier: